-b) Investments held at fair value through profit or loss
+c) Investments held at fair value through profit or loss

 All investments are designated upon initial recognition as held at fair value through profit or loss.
 These financial assets are designated on the basis that they are part of a group of financial assets which are managed and have their performance evaluated on a fair value basis.
 Financial assets are recognised/de-recognised at the trade date of the purchase/disposal.
 Proceeds will be measured at fair value, which will be regarded as the proceeds of sale less any transaction costs.
 The fair value of the financial instruments is based on their quoted bid price at the balance sheet date, without deduction of the estimated future selling costs.
+Participation notes are fair valued by reference to underlying stocks.
+The fair value of option contracts is determined by reference to the Black-Scholes model.
 The fair values of unquoted financial instruments within the portfolio are based on their last audited net asset values discounted where necessary to arrive at a fair value.

-Changes in the fair value of investments held at fair value through profit or loss and gains and losses on disposal are recognised in the Statement of Comprehensive Income as 'Gains or losses on investments held at fair value through profit or loss'.
+Changes in the fair value of investments held at fair value through profit or loss and gains and losses on disposal, including exchange gains and losses, are recognised in the Statement of Comprehensive Income as 'Gains or losses on investments held at fair value through profit or loss', including exchange gains and losses.
 Also included within this caption are transaction costs in relation to the purchase or sale of investments, including the difference between the purchase price of an investment and its bid price at the date of purchase.